aims-PAX: Parallel Active eXploration for the automated construction of Machine Learning Force Fields: Abstract

 \section{Abstract}

-Recent advances in machine learning force fields (MLFF) have significantly extended the capabilities of atomistic simulations.
-This progress highlights the critical need for reliable reference datasets, accurate MLFFs, and, crucially, efficient active learning strategies to enable robust modeling of complex chemical and materials systems.
-Here, we introduce \textsc{aims-PAX}, an automated, multi-trajectory active learning framework that streamlines the development of MLFFs.
-Designed for both experts and newcomers, \textsc{aims-PAX} offers a modular, high-performance workflow that couples flexible sampling with scalable training across CPU and GPU architectures.
-Built on the widely adopted \textit{ab initio} code \textsc{FHI-aims}, the framework seamlessly integrates with state-of-the-art ML models and supports pretraining using general-purpose (or "foundational") models for rapid deployment in diverse systems.
-We demonstrate the capabilities of \textsc{aims-PAX} on two challenging systems: a highly flexible peptide and bulk CsPbI\textsubscript{3} perovskite.
-Across these cases, \textsc{aims-PAX} achieves a reduction of up to two orders of magnitude in the number of required reference calculations and enables over 20x speedup in AL cycle time through optimized resource utilization.
-This positions \textsc{aims-PAX} as a powerful and versatile platform for next-generation ML-driven atomistic simulations in both academic and industrial settings.
+Recent advances in machine learning force fields (MLFF) have significantly extended the reach of atomistic simulations.
+Continuous progress in this field requires reliable reference datasets, accurate MLFF architectures, and efficient active learning strategies to enable robust modeling of complex molecular and material systems.
+Here we introduce \textsc{aims-PAX}, an expedited, multi-trajectory active learning framework that streamlines the development of stable and accurate MLFFs.
+Designed for a wide range of researchers, \textsc{aims-PAX} offers a modular, high-performance workflow that couples diversified sampling with scalable training across CPU and GPU architectures.
+Integrated with the widely used \textit{ab initio} code \textsc{FHI-aims}, the framework supports state-of-the-art ML models and dataset generation using general-purpose (or "foundational") force-fields for rapid deployment in diverse systems.
+We demonstrate the capabilities of \textsc{aims-PAX} in various challenging tasks: creating datasets and models for highly flexible peptides, multiple organic molecules at once, explicitly solvated molecules, and for efficiently handling computationally demanding systems such as the CsPbI\textsubscript{3} perovskite.
+We show that \textsc{aims-PAX} achieves a reduction of up to three orders of magnitude in the number of required reference calculations, automatically selects challenging systems within a given chemical space, facilitates simulation of solvated molecules with more than thousand atoms, while enabling a ten-fold speedup in active-learning time through optimized resource utilization.
+This positions \textsc{aims-PAX} as a powerful and versatile platform for next-generation atomistic simulations in both academic and industrial settings.